 Entries was judged by experts in the field.

-Ben recently spoke on BBC Essex about the competition (1:46:41 minutes into the show) and was interviewed for a special UK Data Service podcast about what kind of creative campaigns students could produce for the challenge.
+Ben recently spoke on BBC Essex about the competition and was interviewed for a special UK Data Service podcast about what kind of creative campaigns students could produce for the challenge.

 What is the UK Data Service and why did we support this competition?